Chart Color Schemes

 Population growth drivers in Cranbourne are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the Cranbourne statistical area's population is estimated at around 23,075.
-This reflects an increase of 1,794 people since the 2021 Census, which reported a population of 21,281.
-The change is inferred from AreaSearch's estimation of the resident population as 22,544 following examination of the latest ERP data release by the ABS (June 2024), and an additional 474 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,397 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Cranbourne's 8.4% growth since census positions it within 1.3 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 60.0% of overall population gains during recent periods.
+The suburb of Cranbourne's population is estimated at around 23,081 as of Feb 2026.
+This reflects an increase of 1,800 people since the 2021 Census, which reported a population of 21,281 people.
+The change is inferred from the resident population of 22,544 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 475 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,398 persons per square kilometer.
+Cranbourne's growth rate of 8.5% since census positions it within 1.4 percentage points of the national average (9.9%).
+Population growth for the suburb was primarily driven by overseas migration contributing approximately 60.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth is projected for the Cranbourne (SA2), with the area expected to increase by 5,020 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 19.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, an above median population growth is projected for the suburb, with an expected increase of 5,020 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 19.4% in total over the 17 years.

 Frequently Asked Questions - Population